-Focaccia genovese, “fügassa”, a typical speciality from Liguria in the Northern Italy, whose origin dates back to old times, has become one of the most well-know symbols if the traditional Italian cooking.
-People from Liguria state that the delicious fragrancy of their focaccia can’t be created outside Genova, but we can try to bake something very similar to it.
+Focaccia genovese, “fügassa”, a typical speciality from Liguria in the Northern Italy- its origin dates back to old times, has become one of the most well-know symbols of the Italian cooking tradition.
+People from Liguria state that the delicious fragrancy of their focaccia can’t be created outside Genova, but we can try to bake something very similar.

 What should a genuine focaccia genovese be like?
 What makes it different from the any kinds of flatbread.

 A few typical features we will try to replicate: